Corona as catalyst: Social competition

 Corona as catalyst: ‘Glocal’ competition

-Five centuries of western domination are currently being replaced by a new world order.
-All the political, economic, military, cultural and ideological cards are already being reshuffled.
-If the Corona virus rages deep enough, it will ‘only’ catalyze this transition.
-In this essay, I try to briefly describe three of these major intersections in our time.
+Five centuries of Western dominance are now giving way to a new world order.
+Political, economic, military, cultural, and ideological structures are already being reshuffled.
+If the coronavirus spreads far enough, it will merely accelerate this transition.
+In this essay, I aim to briefly outline three of the major intersections shaping our time.
 Part 2: ‘Glocal’ competition / Part 1.
 Ideological / Part 3.
 Social

-The world is in transition, insisting first of all on ideological reflection within societies.
-Let us now consider this transition from an international point of view, for there is a second issue that was already on our plate but is now becoming more pressing: how important is national self-determination in a world that gets more and more intertwined and faces more and more threats that require international coordination?
+The world is in transition, first of all demanding ideological reflection within societies.
+But let us now consider this transition from an international perspective, because a second issue—already pressing—is becoming even more urgent: how important is national self-determination in a world that is increasingly interconnected and facing threats that demand international coordination?

-Globalisation is not exactly new.
-As far as we remember, people get further and further away from home, in search of new opportunities.
-The result is a succession of winners and losers in history: those who benefit from other nations and those who don’t.
-Winners gain from free movement of people, goods and services; losers prefer to shut their borders.
-In the past centuries the West was on the winning side, eagerly calling on their right to free trade when selling — just an example — opium to the Chinese.
-In our days we see the Chinese, Indians, Poles and Mexicans seizing the opportunities of free movement, and now it is the richest part of the West who responds with America First (Trump), We Want Our Country Back (UKIP) and The Netherlands Is Ours (Party for Freedom).
+Globalization is not new.
+For as long as we can remember, people have ventured ever farther from home in search of opportunity.
+History records a succession of winners and losers: those who benefit from other nations, and those who do not.
+Winners embrace the free movement of people, goods, and services; losers prefer to shut their borders.
+In past centuries, the West largely belonged to the winning side, asserting its right to free trade—even when selling, for example, opium to China.
+Today, we see the Chinese, Indians, Poles, and Mexicans seizing the opportunities of free movement, while the wealthiest parts of the West respond with slogans such as “America First” (Trump), “We Want Our Country Back” (UKIP), and “The Netherlands Is Ours” (Party for Freedom).

-Behind this nostalgic nationalism and ironic protectionism lies a double motive: loss of western control makes people feel threatened not only economically but also culturally.
-Chinese and Russians buy western companies and football clubs; western mosques and Islamic schools are being financed with Turkish and Arabian money.
-Add to this the alleged islamification of Europe, and in the Netherlands the fight over Black Pete, and for some it is clear that not only western economy but also western culture needs to be defended fiercely.
+Behind this nostalgic nationalism and ironic protectionism lies a double motive: the West’s perceived loss of control threatens people not only economically but culturally.
+Chinese and Russian investors acquire Western companies and football clubs; Western mosques and Islamic schools are funded with Turkish and Arab money.
+Add the fear of Europe’s “Islamification,” and, in the Netherlands, the heated debate over Black Pete, and for many it is clear: it is not only Western economies but also Western culture that must be fiercely defended.

-In the meantime, something else is going on, something without precedent in history: never before did the whole world need to work together to get the whole planet in shape.
-All nations face the same climate change, nuclear risks, scarcity of water and raw materials, cyber threats, refugee movements, human trafficking, et cetera.
-Each of these issues requires international coordination to be dealt with in an effective way.
-No hacker, tsunami or human trafficker, no radioactive water leaking from a nuclear power plant, cares about national borders, trade balances or cultural heritage.
-In all of these cases, nationalism can only fail.
+At the same time, something unprecedented is happening: never before has the entire world needed to collaborate to safeguard the planet.
+All nations face the same threats—climate change, nuclear risks, scarcity of water and raw materials, cyberattacks, refugee flows, human trafficking, and more.
+Each of these issues requires international coordination to be addressed effectively.
+No hacker, tsunami, or radioactive leak respects national borders, trade balances, or cultural heritage.
+In all these cases, nationalism alone is doomed to fail.

-Now look at the pandemic the world is facing, in the midst of this ‘glocal’ competition.
-Another planetary issue is binding the nations, precisely when nationalism is on the rise.
-To which side will the scale tip: to international collaboration or national self-sufficiency?
-At the moment we see both: each country fighting the same virus as if the rest of the planet (or the EU) does not exist, and scientists working together across the globe to develop a vaccine.
+Now consider the pandemic unfolding amid this “glocal” competition.
+Here is another global challenge that binds nations together precisely as nationalism surges.
+Which way will the balance tip: toward international collaboration or national self-sufficiency?
+At present, we see both: countries confronting the same virus as if the rest of the world—or even the EU—did not exist, while scientists collaborate across continents to develop a vaccine.

-The latter reveals a significant fact, something that shaped the course of Europe’s history but is easily forgotten in nationalist times: science and technology are no local affairs, but determine the fate of all humankind.
-Countries who shield their science and technology from other countries, may save a patent or two, but will lose the global potential of brainpower, knowledge and innovation.
+This duality highlights an essential fact—one that shaped Europe’s history but is often forgotten in nationalist times: science and technology are never purely local affairs; they determine the fate of all humankind.
+Countries that isolate their scientific knowledge may protect a patent or two, but they forfeit the global potential of brainpower, expertise, and innovation.

 Part 1.
 Ideological / Part 3.
 Social / BACK TO BLOGS